Scroll to content

 GARDENING CLUB

-Each week the children meet with myself, Mrs Jackson and Mrs Brown - put on overalls and gloves and then get cracking!
+Each week the children meet with myself and any adults who are available to help (normally Mrs Jackson, Mrs Burt and Mrs Brown)- put on overalls and gloves and then get cracking!

 We try to have the children doing everything - they are trained in safe use of tools within Forest School sessions and we don't use harmful chemicals.